Updated: 8/15/19 | August 15th, 2019

-“Well, the first thing you should do is go home, and each of you should sign up for a travel-related credit card, get 50,000 miles as a sign-up bonus, and use them for a free flight.
+“Well, the first thing you should do is go home, and each of you should sign up for a travel-related credit card.
+That will get 50,000 miles as a sign-up bonus and you can use those points for a free flight.
 That’s step one.”
 I said.

 “Wait!
 You get miles for signing up for a credit card!?
 Really?”
 Jessica said.

 “Yeah, I’ve used these bonuses to get over 400,000 miles just on American Airlines alone.
 I fly first class with free miles all the time.”
 I said.